Australian rules football schism (1938–1949): Effect of World War II

 Although World War II began in September 1939, its impact on football was not substantially felt until 1942, when most suburban and country leagues went into recess.
 The VFL and VFA both intended to continue operating into the 1942 season; but on 20 April, only a couple of weeks out from the opening round, the VFA decided to cancel the season, citing the unavailability of grounds (many were being used to support the war effort), the lack of players due to enlistments, and the lack of committeemen due to the increased workload required to support the war effort.
 The 1943 and 1944 seasons were also cancelled, resulting in a three-year hiatus from competition.
 The VFA's committee continued to operate in an administrative capacity during this time.
 The VFL continued to stage its premiership uninterrupted throughout the war, with the only exception being that was unable to compete in 1942 and 1943 due to travel restrictions.
 All of the smaller competitions which had adopted the VFA's rules were also in recess, so League rules was now the only form of Australian rules football being played in Australia, putting an abrupt halt to the growth of the VFA code after only four years.

 With the VFA in recess, many VFA players sought to play in the VFL.
 Although there was still no long-term reciprocal clearance agreement between the bodies, the VFA and VFL agreed to a system of temporary clearances to last during the war, whereby any players cleared by the VFA to the VFL would be required to return to VFA when it reformed; the VFA granted around 200 temporary clearances under this agreement.
 However, players who had been disqualified from the VFL for crossing to the VFA without a clearance before the war remained ineligible to cross back to the VFL during the war; Todd, Fothergill and Wilson all made appeals to have their VFL disqualifications overturned in 1943, but their appeals were dismissed.
+Austerity Coulter Law payments capped at £1 per match were reintroduced during the three wartime years.